Make Money

 There are numerous legit sites and apps that will pay you solid cash-back rates when you shop online or in-store, but the list below also outlines a few of the best ways to transform your shopping trip into a money-maker.

-See: Learn how to become a secret shopper.
+See: Learn how to become a mystery shopper.

-Secret shopping — sometimes referred to as mystery shopping — can be a fun way to make money and get free goods and services.
+Mystery shopping — sometimes referred to as secret shopping — can be a fun way to make money and get free goods and services.
 Companies hire secret shoppers in order to collect data on their products and customer service.

 For example, you might be asked to visit a restaurant and order a specific item, and then write a brief description about how it tasted and how you were treated by the waitstaff.